elringus/sprite-glow/README.md

 ![Glow Color](https://i.gyazo.com/c8f8ec8a276aa4781b52732c521691db.gif)

 For the bloom effect [KinoBloom](https://github.com/keijiro/KinoBloom) is used.
 You can replace it with similar 3rd-party solutions.

-Master branch aims to be on par with the latest Unity version.
-See [releases](https://github.com/Elringus/SpriteGlow/releases) for previous versions support.

 Character sprite by [Mikhail Pigichka](https://www.facebook.com/hundewache).